BLC-HTWChur/rsd-specification/rsd2-specification.md

 For SOAP Services the WSDL specification serves a similar purpose.
 The main difference to WSDL/UDDI is RSD's openness regarding different service protocols.
-While WDSL/UDDI allows to specify the entire service API and service behaviour, RSD simply provides pointers to individual services.
+While WDSL/UDDI allows to specify the entire service API and service behaviour, RSD simply provides pointers to individual service end-points.
 With RSD service settings are optional.

 ## Information Model